 To worm or not to worm, that is the slippery question

 Speaking of anaerobic (air-free) composting, there is a way you can go that route.
 Bokashi composting uses a bin containing inoculated bran to ferment food waste, including meat and dairy, into a safe potion for your plants.

 A popular, natural option to speed things up is to add worms to your compost, red wigglers to be exact.
-Not everyone is up for vermicomposting, or keeping 1000s of worms in a bucket in their apartment (or balcony), but if you are, it can be a kid-friendly, entertaining, educational, and efficient way to compost.
-It takes 2 pounds (1600-2000) of worms, or two large handfuls of them, 24 hours to compost one pound of food.
+Not everyone is up for vermicomposting, or keeping thousands of worms in a bucket in their apartment (or balcony), but if you are, it can be a kid-friendly, entertaining, educational, and efficient way to compost.
+It takes two pounds of worms, or two large handfuls of them, twenty-four hours to compost one pound of food.
 The cost: $30-40 per pound, a lot less than a machine.
 Simply place worms on top of your soil layer.
 Then, once a week, bury food there that you’ve collected in a separate container and let your wriggling friends have at it.
 (Replace the lid so your worms don’t make a freedom dash!)
-You’ll harvest the results of their wriggly labor every 3-6 months.
+You’ll harvest the results of their wriggly labor every three to six months.
 You’ll know your compost is done when the items you added are no longer visible and it crumbles in your hand like dirt.

 - Keep supplies of shredded newspaper (or dead leaves), soil and water nearby, so you can adjust your wet/dry level as needed.

 - Get an extra container to use if the old one gets too full.

 - If you can’t bury new scraps in the soil layer, use other “brown” items to cover them or your compost will attract fruit flies (buzz kill).